Quasimaps to zero-dimensional $A_{\infty}$-quiver varieties: Macdonald Polynomials and Vertex Operators

 where

 and $\sigma(i):=\textsf{v}_{i-1}-\textsf{v}_i$. \end{Proposition} \begin{proof} Observe that

 which is nonzero only if $d_{i+1,k}-d_{i,j}\leq 0$.
 Similarly,

 which is nonzero only if $d_{i+1,k}-d_{i,j}\geq 0$.
 An examination of the terms in (\ref{vf1}) gives a similar condition for $d_{i,j}$ where $i\geq 0$.
-This condition has the following interpretation: starting at the corner box of $\lambda$, the indices $d_{i,j}$ must be weakly increasing whenever we move up and to the left or up and to the right.
+This condition has the following interpretation: starting at the corner box of $\lambda$, the indices $d_{i,j}$ of a nonzero term in (\ref{vf1}) must be weakly increasing whenever we move up and to the left or up and to the right.

 In particular, we have $d_{i,1}\leq d_{i,2} \leq \ldots d_{i,p_i}$ for all $i$.
 Letting

 the comments in the preceding paragraph show that the sum for the vertex function is indexed $S_\lambda$.
 Re-indexing the vertex function in this way gives (\ref{vf2}). \end{proof}